 From the Pacific Highway, follow Myall Way heading towards Tea Gardens, followed by Hawks Nest.

-Head towards the SLSC on Beach Road (map) which has (limited) car parking facilities.
-Alternatively, there is lots of street parking available nearby.
+Alternatively, there is lots of free street parking available nearby.

 The beach is a very popular weekend destination for both locals and tourists, with great swimming and surfing conditions.